mccndcg/goodstuff/README.md

 ## Work Done
 - `DB design` - Designed database schema and created an entity-relationship chart to ensure efficient data storage and relationships.
-- `Development` - Developed back-end code and collaborated with front-end developer to determine required endpoints and ensure seamless integration.
+- `Development` - Developed backend code and collaborated with frontend developer to determine required endpoints and ensure seamless integration.
 - `Documentation` - Created comprehensive API documentation for future reference and to facilitate team understanding.
 - `Testing`
   - Conducted rigorous endpoint and usability testing to ensure data reliability and integrity, including: